efthimiadis/TeamSupremeProfile/teamsupremeprofile.md

 **John Efthimiadis' test outcomes:**

+“The results of an online Myers-Briggs Test reveal  that I am a CONSUL ESFJ-A personality type with Mind: a trait determining how we interact with our environment (51 % Extraverted ; 49 % Introverted); Energy: a trait showing where we direct our mental energy (34 % Intuitive ; 66 % Observant); Nature: This trait determines how we make decisions and cope with emotions (29 %Thinking ; 71 % Feeling) ;  Tactics: This trait reflects our approach to work, planning and decision making (75 % Judging ; 25 % Prospecting); Identity: This trait underpins all others, showing how confident we are in our abilities and decisions.
+(61 % Assertive 39 % Turbulent ). ( From www.16personaities.com/esfj-personality)”

+“The results of an online learning style test indicate that I am primarily a(n): visual learner. “ The visual learner remembers 75 % of what they read or see.
+Demonstrations from the blackboard,diagrams, graphs and charts are all valuable tools for the visual learner.
+Generally, analytic visual learners will process the printed word before the iconic (pictorial) information.
+Generally, global visual learners will process iconic (pictorial) information before reading the printed text. ( From www.whatismylearningstyle.com/visual-learner.html)”

 **Amber Rimell's test outcomes:**

 According to the **16 Personalities** test, I am a Defender (ISFJ-A).
 I read through the results and found them to be quite accurate.